 Kellogg Community College: The college’s facility will remain closed through April 5 and reopen facilities to employees on Monday, April 6.

 Oberon Release Day: Bell’s Brewery has decided to cancel Oberon Release Day at Bell’s Eccentric Cafe in Kalamazoo on March 23.
-Distributors and partners will begin selling the craft brew when they receive it instead of waiting for launch day.
-The Eccentric Cafe remains open for regular business hours.
+Distributors and partners began selling the craft brew when they receive it instead of waiting for launch day.

 St. Patrick’s Day Parade in Kalamazoo: The parade committee has decided to cancel this year’s parade.
 Additionally, Kalamazoo police are advising people to avoid large St. Patrick’s Day gatherings.